swseighman/PythonIntro/basics/numbers/README.md

 0.30000000000000004
 ```

 This happens in all languages and is of little concern.
 Python tries to find a way to represent the result as precisely as possible, which is sometimes difficult given how computers have to represent numbers internally.
-Just ignore the extra decimal places for now; you’ll learn ways to deal with the extra places when you need to in the projects in Part II.
+Just ignore the extra decimal places for now; you’ll learn ways to deal with the extra places later.

 #### Integers and Floats
 When you divide any two numbers, even if they are integers that result in a whole number, you’ll always get a float: